C3's Yard Management

 myth-2.jpg

 Although we’ve written about this topic in the past (read Greg’s blog), carrier resistance to adopt new technology (in this case a booking/appointment portal) is continuously a concern with many facilities managers.
-In 2010, when our first large multi-site wholesaler asked their carriers and vendors to use the appointment portal, we surveyed the carriers to better understand their acceptance.
-The response was unanimously positive.

 The question continues to be on facility managers’ minds and, for this reason, we’ll host a webinar in June on this topic – our guests will be a retailer and one of their carriers who will talk about their experience using an appointment portal.